areaycee/qooxdoo-testrunner-tools/README.md

 qx-selenium allows you to run qooxdoo testrunner unit tests from the command line.

 If don't want to or cant use Phantom in your environment this may be an alternative.

-This has been tested with Selenium 2.5x.
+This has been tested with Selenium 2.5x, Python 2.7x.

 Note this should not be confused with running actual Selenium ux tests which this is not intended for.
 Instead see
  * [qxwebdriver-java] https://github.com/qooxdoo/qxwebdriver-java